 Using the software solutions for route planning, which go beyond the scope of a dock & yard management system, time management and coordination of vehicles can be matched with available space.
 This supports exhibitors, their transport service providers as well as organisers and stand builders.
 By cleverly pricing new services, additional revenues can also be generated that go far beyond the costs of a software.

-Are you an exhibition logistics specialist yourself and want to optimise your organisation?
-Get in touch with us: Together we will work out how to optimally coordinate the set-up and dismantling for your event.
+Are you an exhibition logistics specialist yourself and want to optimise the organisation of your events?
+Get in touch with us: Together we will work out how the set-up and dismantling for your event can be optimally coordinated.

 Here you can find our Success Stories .